 The ISO speed number (which shows that the JPG was produced by a camera rather than being a scan) is circled in red and, above that, the camera make and model is also circled in red just below the EXIF date/time the photo was taken which is separate from the ordinary file-system date/time circled in blue (which happens to be the same in this example but will not always necessarily be so if the JPG has been copied from one device to another).

-Bear in mind, however, that if the app you are using to check whether the JPG has intact EXIF data has a limited panel size it may display the ordinary file-system date/time of a JPG file, if the EXIF date/time taken data is missing, and do so in exactly the same position on the screen.
+You can do a basic check on a phone.
+If you actually took the photo on the phone you are using then its EXIF data should be intact.
+But if you are using a phone to look at a photo which has been sent to you, bear in mind that if the app you are using to check (whether the photo has intact EXIF data) has a limited panel size it might display the ordinary file-system date/time of a JPG file, if the EXIF date/time taken data is missing, and do so in exactly the same position on the screen.
 So the mere fact that a date/time is displayed for the JPG does not necessarily mean that there is full intact camera-specific EXIF data.
 You should look for the ISO number.
 In the example on the left below the date/time displayed is just the ordinary file-system date/time because the JPG has no EXIF date/time taken tags.
 In the example in the centre the JPG was created by scanning in a card photo and the limited EXIF data shows the scanner make/model - again the date/time displayed is just the ordinary file-system date/time.
 It is only in the example on the right that the JPG does have full camera-specific EXIF data - the date/time displayed (in the same position on the display) is the EXIF date/time taken but you only know this because of the fact that other camera-specific EXIF data such as ISO number is also shown.

 This information page is designed to be used only by clients of John Antell who have entered into an agreement for the provision of legal services.
 The information in it is necessarily of a general nature and will not be applicable to every case: it is intended to be used only in conjunction with more specific advice to the individual client about the individual case.
 This information page should not be used by, or relied on, by anyone else.